Napoléon (miniseries): DVD release

-A three-disc DVD (full screen) recording, under the A&E label and with A&E extra features, is sold in the United States.
-In Canada, there is a four-disc DVD (fullscreen) recording, under the REMSTAR label and without the A&E extra features, in both English and French editions.
-French edition is in 1.78:1 (16:9) widescreen.
+A three-disc DVD (4:3 full screen) recording, under the A&E label and with A&E extra features, is sold in the United States.
+In Canada, there is a four-disc DVD (1:78:1 widescreen) recording, under the REMSTAR label and without the A&E extra features, in both English and French editions.
+French edition is also in 1:78:1 (16:9) widescreen.

 Video game

 A Risk-style video game based on the miniseries, titled Napoleon, was released on November 14, 2002 by Atari and Infogrames for Mac and Windows.
 The game allows players to recreate some of Napoleon's historical battles.
 Richard Grégoire, the composer of the soundtrack of the miniseries, also contributed a part of the game's music.